 Making this costume together brought this book alive.
 It was pretty remarkable to see how much he engaged in this activity, simply because it was related to his very favorite story.

-Activities Based on Children’s Books Engage Kids and Inspire Them to Imagine and Create!
+Book Activities Based on Children’s Stories Engage Kids and Inspire Them to Imagine and Create!

 If your little ones have a favorite story, why not extend that book with some awesome bookish play?
 I’m no activity blogger, but I rely on many remarkable ones when seeking out activities based on beloved children’s books, and I wanted to share them with you today.

 You don’t have to worry if you don’t have these stories at home.
 That’s because every single one of the books featured below can be found (legally) read aloud online!

 So fear not if bookstores and libraries are closed for the time being.
 You can still enjoy the magic right here on your computer through some fabulous sites.

 So what are you waiting for?
 Get to it – these wonderful books and activities are waiting for you.

 Bookish Play: Book Activities Based on Children’s Stories we Love!

 Chicka Chicka Boom Boom by Bill Martin Jr. and John Archambault and illustrated by Lois Ehlert: Chicka chicka boom boom, will there be enough room?
 As the letters from A to Z race up the coconut tree and then fall back down, your children will be enthralled!
 I dare you to read this and then not have the words stuck in your head for the rest of the day — or week.
 Kids love this one, and the rhythmic text and lively illustrations make it a classic.
 This will forever be one of the very best alphabet books for children!

 Don’t have the book?
 Chicka Chicka Boom Boom can be found right here on Vooks!